Learning Preconditioner for Conjugate Gradient PDE Solvers: Abstract

 \section{Abstract}

-\footnote{\url{https://sites.google.com/view/neuralpcg}}{Efficient numerical solvers for partial differential equations empower science and engineering.
-One of the commonly employed numerical solvers is the preconditioned conjugate gradient (PCG) algorithm that can solve large systems to a given precision level.
-One challenge in PCG solvers is the selection of preconditioners, as different problem-dependent systems can benefit from different preconditioners.
-We present a new method to introduce \emph{inductive bias} in preconditioning conjugate gradient algorithm.
-Given a system matrix and a set of solution vectors arise from an underlying distribution, we train a graph neural network to obtain an approximate decomposition to the system matrix to be used as a preconditioner in the context of PCG solvers.
-We conduct extensive experiments to demonstrate the efficacy and generalizability of our proposed approach on solving various 2D and 3D linear second-order PDEs.}
+Efficient numerical solvers for partial differential equations empower science and engineering.
+One commonly employed numerical solver is the preconditioned conjugate gradient (PCG) algorithm, whose performance is largely affected by the preconditioner quality.
+However, designing high-performing preconditioner with traditional numerical methods is highly non-trivial, often requiring problem-specific knowledge and meticulous matrix operations.
+We present a new method that leverages learning-based approach to obtain an approximate matrix factorization to the system matrix to be used as a preconditioner in the context of PCG solvers.
+Our high-level intuition comes from the shared property between preconditioners and network-based PDE solvers that excels at obtaining approximate solutions at a low computational cost.
+Such observation motivates us to represent preconditioners as graph neural networks (GNNs).
+In addition, we propose a new loss function that rewrites traditional preconditioner metrics to incorporate inductive bias from PDE data distributions, enabling effective training of high-performing preconditioners.
+We conduct extensive experiments to demonstrate the efficacy and generalizability of our proposed approach on solving various 2D and 3D linear second-order PDEs.\footnote{\url{https://sites.google.com/view/neuralPCG}}{}